ErikEJ/erikej.github.io/_drafts/2023-xx-xx-sqlclient-10-things.md

 ---
 layout: post
-title:  "10 things you didn't know about the .NET SQL Server / Azure SQL Database driver (but wish you had)"
+title:  "10 things you didn't know about SqlClient - the .NET SQL Server / Azure SQL Database driver (but wish you had)"
 date:   2023-xx-xx 18:28:49 +0100
 categories: dotnet sqlclient
 ---

 order by increasing impact.

 0: Open overload skips all timeouts

 1: The de facto driver is no longer System.Data.SqlClient